This post contains affiliate links. See my disclosure policy here.

 Method

-Add bourbon, simple syrup, orange bitters, lemon juice, and cubed ice to a shaker.
+Add bourbon, simple syrup, orange bitters, and lemon juice to a shaker.

 Shake for 10-20 seconds.